marco-cheung/runner-tag-streamlit/README.md

 ## Intro
 This [Streamlit app](https://runner-tag.streamlit.app/) serves as an open and accessible platform for runners to find and view their images using RBN search.

-Enjoy the convenience and simplicity of this app built with Streamlit, an open-source Python framework for creating web applications.
-Start exploring and reliving your running memories today!
+Every running race may have hundreds of photos taken by photographers.
+As a marathon runner, I always dream about building a web application that allows runners to find photos where they appear.
+Using this app built with Steamlit, an open-source Python framework for creating web applications, it makes me possible to achieve this goal!

 ## Getting Started